Agriculture in the Southwestern United States

-Agriculture in the Southwest United States is very important economically in that region.
+Agriculture in the Southwest United States is very important economically.

 Watershed

 The three main watersheds of the southwest United States are the Colorado River Basin, the Great Basin, and the Rio Grande Basin.
 The Colorado River Basin includes parts of California, Utah, Arizona, New Mexico, Colorado, and Wyoming.
 The Colorado River is the largest river in the Southwest United States.
 The Great Basin watershed includes parts of southern California, most of Utah, the northwest half of Nevada, and parts of Oregon and Idaho.
 The Rio Grande Basin includes most of New Mexico, some of western Texas, and a small portion of Colorado.

 Almost all of Arizona drains into the Colorado River.
 Most of New Mexico drains into either the Rio Grande or the Pecos River, its tributary.
 Other watersheds of New Mexico include the Canadian River in the northeast, the San Juan in the Northwest, and the Gila (tributary of Colorado River) in the southwest.